View on GitHub

 Overview

 Have some space computing power and want to donate it to a good cause?
-How about 10+ good causes all at once?
+How about 10+ good causes at once?

 ♻️ put an under-utilized system to good use